ntaff/pyGraphs/README.md

 - `vect.py`: Contains primitives for the treatment of vectors and matrices (with python's lists)

+- `basicsNO.py`: Contains basics functions to manipulate non oriented graphs

-- `basics.py`: Contains basics functions to manipulate graphs
+- `basicsO.py`: Contains basics functions to manipulate oriented graphs

 About the authors                                                  {#about}